-Learn our best tips on how you can grill the best and most tender flank steak every time!
-It’s the secret to a delicious London Broil or tasty fajitas.
-And it only takes 2 ingredients!
+Learn our best tips on how you can grill the best and most tender london broil every time!
+The secret is marinating, correct grill temperature and allowing the meat to rest for a few minutes.
+Great for a family barbecue and delicious enough for company.

-Our family loves flank steak!
-And the only secret to a great tasting flank steak is the way it is marinated and cooked.
+Our family loves london broil!
+And the only secret to a great tasting london broil is the way the steak is marinated and cooked.
 I have always used flank steak whenever anyone is in the mood for one of my London Broil dinners.
-Now you may see other cuts of meat labeled London broil in the meat case, such as top round steak or roast, but flank steak is the traditional cut used and the one I have to recommend above all the others.
+Now you may see other cuts of meat labeled London broil in the meat case, such as top round steak or roast, but flank steak is the traditional cut used and the one I would recommend above all the others.
 When flank steak is prepared perfectly, it comes out so moist, tender and flavorful that I can’t imagine using any other cut of meat.

 Since I seem to be on a roll here, I might as well tell you exactly what a flank steak is too?
 (You’re learning a lot today aren’t you? :-)) It’s a long, flat cut of beef from the abdominal muscles or butt of a cow.
 It is usually used in dishes such as this London broil, as an alternative to a chuck roast in our Ropa Vieja or in Chinese stir-frys such as Copycat PF Changs Mongolian Beef.
 I think it’s best grilled but, as you can see, it can also be pan-fried, broiled or braised.